 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to build a credit score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to calculate a credit score:

-- Your Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

-- Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe on them?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 Getting your FICO score

-In order to raise your score, you must get the credit reports that the agencies use to build it, and of course, you need the score itself.
+To improve your FICO score, you must have the credit reports that the agencies use to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
-They also provide information and tools that help you improve your FICO score.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+They also provide helpful information and online tools that can help you understand how to improve your credit score.

-You can get a federally-mandated free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
+You can get a free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Curious about credit scores?
 Call us at 8668408745.